Ar0xA/ar0xa.github.io/_posts/2015-08-28-stagefright-other-vectors.md

 description: While the stagefright MMS vector is dangerous, there are more worrying ones.
 ---

 Well, the internet exploded..again.
 This time the virtual a-bomb was dropped by <a href="https://twitter.com/jduck" target="_blank">@jduck</a>.
-He discovered a Remote Code Execution vulnerability in a library of Android that handles processing images and graphics called <a href="http://blog.zimperium.com/experts-found-a-unicorn-in-the-heart-of-android/" target="_blank">Stagefright</a>.
+He discovered a Remote Code Execution vulnerability in a library of Android that handles processing media called <a href="http://blog.zimperium.com/experts-found-a-unicorn-in-the-heart-of-android/" target="_blank">Stagefright</a>.
 It's bad, quite bad (estimated 950 million devices vulnerable), despite that it doesn't give you RCE root access to a device straight up.

 ![jduck_no_root]({{ site.url }}/public/images/stagefright/jduck_no_root.JPG)